Brekkie sandwich with crisps

 You’ll have plenty of reasons to rise and shine in Brisbane.
 With an array of the Sunshine State’s finest cafés and some of Australia’s highest calibre coffee roasters, choosing where to go first is an unexpected (but fun) challenge.

-To help you navigate the city, our local food writers and Time Out's Travel & News Editor, Melissa Woodley, have collated this guide to Brisbane’s best cafés, tried and tested.
-From hidden laneway gems like Brew Café and Wine Bar, and a suburban corner store named Florence, to a quirky Vietnamese spot called Café O-Mai, we've got you covered.
+To help you find your new favourite, our local food writers and Time Out's Travel & News Editor, Melissa Woodley, have collated this guide to Brisbane’s best cafés, tried and tested.
+From hidden laneway gems and suburban corner stores to quirky Vietnamese spots, we've got you covered.
 All that’s left for you to do is eat your way through it.

 For more about how we curate our reviews and guides, see our editorial guidelines.